-Rome is rife with ancient ruins, but it is also awash in artworks from some of the most famous artists of the Renaissance and the Baroque.
-Find out about the Eternal City's most famous artists and where you can see their iconic works on display.
+Rome, Italy is rife with ancient ruins, but it is also awash in artworks from some of the most famous artists of the Renaissance and the Baroque.
+Discover the Eternal City's most famous artists and where you can see their iconic works on display.

 01 of 04

 However, he also drew up designs for Saint Peter's Basilica, sculpted the incredibly life-like Pieta (located in Saint Peter's), and contributed his artistic sensibilities to several other architectural projects and works of sculpture in the city such as the Piazza del Campidoglio on the Capitoline Hill.
 His massive marble sculpture of Moses in the Church of San Pietro in Vincoli is also one of his top works in the city of Rome.